I handed the floppy disk to a third-grader and asked him what he thought it was.

 17. Cassette mixtapes

 Cassette mixtapes were quirky, fun DIY compilations of tunes that you chose and personally recorded, usually from a variety of sources.
-They are ancestors of contemporary “mixtapes” made on CDs.
+They are ancestors of the more contemporary “mixtapes” made on CDs and the thoroughly modern playlists that people make nowadays on music streaming services.

-The kids in your life may know old-style mixtapes from the 2014 superhero film “Guardians of the Galaxy,” — and the sequel, “Guardians of the Galaxy Vol. 2,” in which the film’s hero, Peter Quill, frequently is shown listening to a cassette mixtape of hits from the 1960s through 1980s.
+The kids in your life may know old-style mixtapes from the 2014 superhero film “Guardians of the Galaxy” — and the sequel, “Guardians of the Galaxy Vol. 2.”
+In both, the film’s hero, Peter Quill, frequently is shown listening to a cassette mixtape of hits from the 1960s through 1980s.
 The music helps him remember his late mother, who made it for him before he was abducted by aliens.

 18. Print catalogs

 When holidays or special occasions rolled around in the old days, kids made Christmas or birthday lists by consulting the pictures in fat, colorful department-store catalogs.

 Delivered to your door by the mail carrier, these dream books from J.C.
 Penney, Sears, Montgomery Ward and the other iconic national merchandisers of the era offered Barbie dolls, BB guns, clothing and so much more.
 Sears even sold mail-order homes.